How to sell your home after the Coronavirus?

 How will the Coronavirus affect the price of homes?

-The level of impact of the Coronavirus on the economy in general and the real estate sector will depend on how long it takes us as a society to stop the spread of the virus.
+The level of impact that the Coronavirus will have on the economy in general and the real estate sector will depend on how long it takes us as a society to stop the spread of the virus.
 For some analysts, the indicator to know that we have already entered the exit phase of the pandemic will be when daily infections decrease.

 There will be a slight drop in prices, especially for own-use homes, followed by a stabilization phase and then the growth rate will return to the levels we had before the Coronavirus.
 In market analysis, we can visualize it as a U-shaped recovery.

-Translated to chronological life, the second quarter of 2020 will reflect a decrease in prices and a decrease in the number of purchases and sales, followed by a slow recovery in the third quarter and we could close the fourth quarter approaching pre-Coronavirus levels.
+To put it more concretely, the second quarter of 2020 will reflect a decrease in prices and a decrease in the number of purchases and sales, followed by a slow recovery in the third quarter and then we could close the fourth quarter approaching pre-Coronavirus levels.